-Have questions about UNC Kenan-Flagler’s Executive MBA Programs?
+Have questions about UNC Kenan-Flagler’s MBA program for working professionals?
 Here are answers to some frequently asked questions.
 Can't find the answer you're looking for?
 Reach out to us anytime!

-One of the things that sets the UNC Executive MBA programs apart from competitors is the broad selection of electives offered (more than other top-ranked Executive MBA programs), as well as the ability to take electives from one of our other MBA formats (Evening, Weekend or Online).
-As an Executive MBA student you may take up to 12 elective courses, which accounts for about 40% of your total credit hours, giving you the ability to really tailor your coursework to your goals and interests.
+One of the things that sets the our MBA programs apart from competitors is the broad selection of electives offered (more than other top-ranked MBA programs for working professionals), as well as the ability to take electives from one of our other MBA formats (Evening, Weekend Executive or Online).
+As an MBA student you may take up to 12 elective courses, which accounts for about 40% of your total credit hours, giving you the ability to really tailor your coursework to your goals and interests.
 Some students use their electives to focus on areas where they’d like to improve, and others opt to add further depth to their strengths or interests by completing a concentration.

 Yes.
 The UNC Kenan-Flagler Business School offers a portfolio of programs that enable students with a range of backgrounds, objectives and scheduling requirements to access UNC Kenan-Flagler’s top-ranked MBA.
 Whichever program you choose to pursue, you’ll receive the same degree.

-Executive MBA programs allow experienced professionals to earn an MBA while working full-time, without sacrificing salary or career progression.
-On average, UNC’s Executive MBA students are about eight years older than our full-time MBAs.
-Though core coursework is similar across our MBA programs, professors in our Executive MBA Programs adapt their approach to take advantage of the professional experience their students bring to the classroom, often asking students to bring in real-word work challenges to study and problem-solve.
-As a student in an Executive MBA program, you’ll be able to turn to your cohort to seek solutions for challenges you currently face at work and you’ll be able to apply the knowledge and skills you acquire immediately in your career.
+Our MBA programs for working professionals will allow you to earn an MBA while working full-time, without sacrificing salary or career progression.
+On average, working professional MBA students are about eight years older than our full-time MBAs.
+Though core coursework is similar across our MBA programs, professors in our MBA programs for professionals adapt their approach to take advantage of the real-life experience their students bring to the classroom, often asking students to bring in their own work challenges to study and problem-solve.
+As a student in the Evening MBA or Weekend Executive MBA program, you’ll be able to turn to your cohort to seek solutions for challenges you currently face at work and you’ll be able to apply the knowledge and skills you acquire immediately in your career.

 After graduation, you can take additional elective courses for a nominal fee.
 This allows you to update your skills and knowledge throughout your career.

 Yes.
-All UNC Kenan-Flagler MBA programs, including both Executive MBA formats, are fully accredited by AACSB International (Association to Advance Collegiate Schools of Business), the premier accrediting agency for business schools.
+All UNC Kenan-Flagler MBA programs – Full-Time, Evening, Online, and Weekend Executive – are fully accredited by AACSB International (Association to Advance Collegiate Schools of Business), the premier accrediting agency for business schools.

 UNC Kenan-Flagler’s Executive Development programs offer non-degree business courses and seminars lasting a few days to several weeks.
 These highly ranked programs take an innovative approach to leadership development, business strategy and skills acquisition for executives.